Reedych456/bridgenet/README.md

-# bridgenet
+# dosierareto
-Bridgenet - transport network from any network to any network
+Dosierareto - minimal filesharing network

 This program in developing and may not work